miguel-cuevas/express_api_jwt_mongo/README.md

 There are already most of the popular features for any secure service.

+### Content

-JsonWebToken - Handle JWT creation and validation
+* JsonWebToken - Handle JWT creation and validation
-Auth middleware - Reject or approve request if authenticated or not Express-validator - Validate input data and allow to continue if all cases are good
+* Auth middleware - Reject or approve request if authenticated or not
+* Express-validator - Validate input data and allow to continue if all cases are good

+### Setup

+1. Clone project
+2. `npm start`